gopijammula/cloud-1/DevOps/Jenkins/Scripted-pipeline/triggers-scripted.md

 # Poll SCM with scripted pipeline
 ---------------------------------
 * Create pipeline project.
+* PollScm is different from triggers.
+* Pollscm will trigger only when new commits are noticed in the repository.
+* But trigger will build irrespective of any other.
 * Now lets build the steps to configure the triggers.
 * We have the basic syntax for the scripted pipeline.
 ```groovy